-No assurance or representation is given by the Issuer or the Dealers or any of their respective affiliates as to the suitability or reliability for any purpose whatsoever of any opinion or certification or report of any third party (whether or not requested by the Issuer) which may be made available in connection with the issue of any ESG Covered Bonds and/or the ESG Framework (as updated from time to time), including the Second Party Opinion (as updated from time to time) or in particular with any Eligible Green and Social Assets to fulfil any environmental, green, sustainability, social and/or other criteria.
+No assurance or representation is given by the Issuer or the Dealers or any of their respective affiliates as to the suitability or reliability for any purpose whatsoever of any opinion or certification or report of any third party (whether or not requested by the Issuer) which may be made available in connection with the issue of any ESG Covered Bonds and/or the ESG Framework (as updated from time to time), including the Second Party Opinion (as updated from time to time) or in particular with any Eligible Green Assets, Eligible Social Assets or Eligible Green and Social Assets to fulfil any environmental, green, sustainability, social and/or other criteria.
+For the avoidance of doubt, any such opinion, report or certification is not, nor shall it be deemed to be, incorporated in and/or form part of this Base Prospectus.

 Any such, opinion or certification is not, and should not be deemed to be, a recommendation to buy, sell or hold any such ESG Covered Bonds.
+Any such opinion, report or certification is only current as at the date that opinion, report or certification was initially issued.
 Prospective investors must determine for themselves the relevance of any such opinion or certification and/or the information contained therein and/or the provider of such opinion or certification for the purpose of any investment in ESG Covered Bonds.
+Investors in such ESG Covered Bonds shall have no recourse against the Issuer, the Dealers or the provider of any such opinion, report or certification for the contents of any such opinion, report or certification.